 11. Leverage help desk analytics

-Constantly track your help desk performance across key metrics such as ticket resolution rates, time to solve tickets, average pick up/ ticket response time, first contact resolution rates, etc. Detailed reports will give you a comprehensive view of your help desk analytics and KPIs enabling you to identify weak points in your processes and measure the efforts of your help desk team to make improvements where needed.
+Detailed reports will give you a comprehensive view of your help desk metrics (KPIs) enabling you to identify weak points in your processes.
+Therefore, being able to measure the efforts of your help desk team to make improvements where needed.

 12. Set up third-party integrations

 If you are using a help desk software solution that supports integration with third-party plugins and applications, you can expand the capabilities of your help desk tool and scale it up into a bigger and more advanced system.
-Make sure to maximize the value of your help desk by setting up available integrations offered by your help desk vendor.
+To maximize the value of your help desk, the best practice is to set up available integrations offered by your help desk vendor.

 13. Provide help desk employee training